kubernetes/contributor-site/content/en/events/2024/kcseu/faq.md

 ### Will I be able to attend remotely?

-No, based on our experience with Kubecon NA 2021, we do not expect to be able to support remote access for this event.
+No, based on our experience with Kubecon EU 2023, we do not expect to be able to support remote access for this event.

 ### What are the Health and Safety protocols?